mathew-hall/MondoUtils/README.md

 	% ./login.sh

 This will open the browser to the Mondo authorisation page.
-You might see a request from your firewall to allow Python to listen n port 8118; allow it.
+You might see a request from your firewall to allow Python to listen on port 8118; allow it.
 Enter your email address in the Mondo log in page an Mondo will send you an activation link.

 Follow that link and you will be taken to a `localhost` URL.
 This contains the code that gets exchanged for an OAuth token.
 The Python web server will pick that up and exit.